 Where and when will the verification start?

-The verification is divided into different phases; it will take place at different times throughout the country.
+The verification exercise will take place at different times in different provinces in Turkey.

 Booking an appointment for verification